franciscobarrios/NavCompose/README.md

 # Navigation-Compose
- The simplest way to implement "Navigating with Compose"
+ The simplest way to implement Navigation and Jetpack Compose